Anchorsify/Anchorsify.github.io/_summons/Spider.md

 ###### 4. Abilities
 **Standard Actions**
-The kyodaigumo may use the dodge, block, and move actions as described in the Combat chapter of the PHB without spending any of hte summoner's AP.
+The kyodaigumo may use the Dodge, Block, and Move actions as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+It may be comm

 **Egg Sac** *(Speed X*5, X*3 AP)*
 The spider summons an egg sac filled with baby spiders, which immediately bursts and releases the creatures onto the battlefield.
 This may either create a new Spider Swarm, containing Xd20 spiders, or add to an already-existing swarm.
 This cannot take a swarm above 100 spiders (any 'extra' are simply lost).